Register to get access to free programming courses with interactive exercises

 <div>Want to get an item?
 Use the&nbsp;<button>Order</button>&nbsp;and leave your contact details</div>

-Try adding this HTML code to your file and see how the browser converts the mnemonics to the right characters.
+Try adding this HTML code to your file and see how the browser converts the mnemonics to the correct characters.

-1. This kind of markup is hard to read.
-It's not always possible to immediately understand how many spaces there are in front of the line, and the number of spaces after the line isn't visible at all.
+1. This type of markup is hard to read.
+It is not always possible to immediately understand how many spaces there are before the line, and the number of spaces after the line is not visible at all

-2. Most code editors automatically remove characters at the end of a line because they're usually unnecessary.
-In this case, there's no way to add a space after the phrase «Use the».
+2. Most code editors automatically remove characters at the end of a line because they are usually unnecessary.
+In this case, there is no way to add a space after the phrase use the

 Additional assignment